rflstruthers/ASP.NET-MVC-Front-End-Projects/README.md

 I then edited the layout of the _CartMobile.cshtml file to display appropriately for a mobile device.

 ### Tooltip for Button
 I was tasked with creating a tooltip that would display information to the user when the cursor was hovered over a Register button.
-I researched how to implement a tooltip and applied the following css to teh Register button.
+I researched how to implement a tooltip and applied the following css to the Register button.

     .register {
     position: relative;